 · Cooperate with and participate in national multi-site studies of neural mechanisms of drug addiction, stress, and related mental health problems, as well as basic mechanisms of learning, memory, cognition, and motivation.

 It is our expectation that all students who are admitted will complete the clinical program.
 Attrition fluctuates since many unforeseen factors are involved in a student's decision to leave the program.
-Over the past ten years (2002-2012), nine of the 50 admitted students have left the program (18%).
-Of these, seven left the program voluntarily and two were dismissed.
+Over the past ten years (2004-2013), eight of the 50 admitted students have left the program (16%).
+Of these, six left the program voluntarily and four were dismissed.
 Of those who left voluntarily, three left in their first year, two left after obtaining master’s degrees, and one switched areas of psychology and obtained a non-clinical Ph.D.
-Of the two who were dismissed, one left with a master’s degree and one obtained a doctorate in a non-clinical area of psychology.
+Of the four who were dismissed, three left with a master’s degree and one obtained a doctorate in a non-clinical area of psychology.

-The program is fully accredited by the American Psychological Association for training in clinical psychology:
+The program is accredited by the American Psychological Association for training in clinical psychology: